 Grants and awards include: Citizen's Exchange Council, Open Society, Arts Link, The British Council, Pratt Faculty Development Fund, PS 122 Studio Program, and others.

-Has worked extensively in the US, UK, Russia, Argentina, Germany, Brazil, Hungary, Japan, Mexico, Germany, and Norway.
+Has worked extensively in the US, UK, Italy, Russia, Argentina, Spain, Germany, Brazil, Hungary, Japan, Mexico, Germany, and Norway.

 Franca Glacier in Antarctica is named for his father, Dr. Fernando E. Franca, an explorer, inventor, pilot and physician.